marrow/mongo/installation.md

 * The `marrow.package` plugin and canonical object loader.
 * The `marrow.schema` declarative syntax toolkit.

 If you add `marrow.mongo` to the `install_requires` argument of the call to `setup()` in your application's `setup.py` file, `marrow.mongo` will be automatically installed and made available when your own application or library is installed.
-We recommend using "less than" version numbers to ensure there are no unintentional side-effects when updating.
+We recommend using _less than_ version numbers to ensure there are no unintentional side-effects when updating.
 Use `marrow.mongo<1.2` to get all bugfixes for the current release, and `marrow.mongo<2.0` to get bugfixes and feature updates while ensuring that large breaking changes are not installed.

 There are a few conditional, tag-based dependencies; to utilize these optional tags add them, comma separated, beween square braces.
 This may require shell escaping or quoting.